Portrait

 News

-📝 December 2025: a new preprint is out!
+📝 January 2026: Our new paper has been accepted to Aistats!
 Together with Bertrand Even, we study the alignment of multiple correlated Gaussian graphs and reveal a statistical–computational gap.
 We first establish the informational threshold of the problem when the number of graphs p grows with n, the number of nodes.
 Interestingly, while a larger p initially helps the informational threshold, beyond a certain point it no longer eases the problem: the difficulty reduces to aligning a single graph with the parent graph.
 In the very large p regime, the partial and exact recovery thresholds no longer coincide (the all-or-nothing phase transition disappears).
 Finally, we show a computational barrier in the low-degree framework: when the correlation ρ is smaller than 1/polylog(n,p), low-degree polynomials can no longer extract signal, giving a clear picture of the stat–comp gap in this problem.
 See the preprint.

 🎓 I am looking for a PhD student.
 Together with Evgenii Chzhen, we have a PhD offer at the interface between mathematical statistics and machine learning, namely about Handling unfairness in data: modelling, detecting, and debiasing.
 Have a look at the PhD proposal.
 Students are encouraged to apply by email.